MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 - A completely self-implemented subtitle system: The subtitle feature (including general subtitles and dance lyrics) is fully implemented by JAT and does not depend on any in-game resources or official systems, requiring no official support.
 - It can provide subtitles in various scenes that lack them, such as dances, the fishing minigame, VR karaoke, the shooting minigame, night scenes (Yotogi), etc.
 - It also features specially designed VR subtitles, with options to display them on a virtual tablet or in world space, floating just like in other VR games.
+- Supports setting individual colors for each speaker (maid).

 **Performance Optimizations**
 - Translation files for UI and general text are loaded asynchronously, so it won't slow down your game's startup.